-This popular platform allows anyone to start a free 14-day trial.
+This popular platform with more than 1.7 million users, allows anyone to start a free 14-day trial.
 During this period, you can create your first online store, add a product, and customize a theme to create a beautiful-looking eCommerce website.
 This is more than enough time to understand what Shopify can do for you.

 If you like it, you can join with a paid plan at any time and publish your first online shop.

 How to Make a Website using Shopify in 8 Easy Steps

 - Step #1: Create a new Shopify account

 - Step #3: Choose a theme

 - Step #4: Make design changes to your online store website

 - Step #5: Add a blog to your eCommerce website